faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 Sometimes our app crashes on startup due to a binary compatibility issue.

-If we've recently updated Xcode, or pulled code updates on top of a compiled project, we can perform a Option-Command-Shift-K clean which cleans the build area of intermediates, and then re-build as normal.
+If we've recently updated Xcode, or pulled code updates on top of a compiled project, we can perform an Option-Command-Shift-K clean which cleans the build area of intermediates, and then re-build as normal.

 ### Simulator only issue
 Sometimes our app crashes only on simulator.